 - Improper use of delivery room tools such as forceps

 - Incorrect delivery of medications to the mother

 - Failure to follow delivery room procedures and rules

 Proving Negligence to Strengthen Your Birth Injury Claim

-With the increasing rate of medical malpractice lawsuits involving childbirth, it is important for expectant parents to understand the medical procedures used during the birth of their baby and how those procedures can affect the health of their baby and the health of the mother.
+With the increasing rate of medical malpractice lawsuits involving childbirth, it is important for expectant parents to understand the medical procedures used during the birth of their baby and how those procedures can affect the health of their infant and the health of the mother.
 In the unfortunate event of an injury to either mother or baby, the parents may want to pursue both answers and compensation through legal action.
-This type of a case requires an attorney with great knowledge and experience in the field of medical malpractice, especially in childbirth cases.
+This type of case requires an attorney with great knowledge and experience in the field of medical malpractice, especially in childbirth cases.